-Where a lease1 of land contains a covenant, condition or agreement which prohibits or restricts the burning of heather or grass by the tenant2, the appropriate tribunal3, on the tenant's application, may, if it appears to it that the covenant, condition or agreement is preventing or impeding the proper use of the land or any of it for agriculture and that in all the circumstances it is expedient to do so, give such directions as it thinks fit for avoiding or relaxing the provision
+Where a lease1 of land contains a covenant, condition or agreement which prohibits or restricts the burning of heather or grass by the tenant2, the appropriate tribunal3, on the tenant's application, may, if it appears to it that the covenant, condition or agreement is preventing or impeding the proper use of the land or any of it for agriculture and that in all the circumstances it is expedient to do so, give such directions as it thinks fit for avoiding or relaxing the provision4.
+This

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.